Rwan00/El-Reino/README.md

-# 👑 Elreino
+# 👑 El Reino

-**Elreino** is a modern social media application designed for seamless interaction, allowing users to connect through real-time messaging, posting, commenting, and more.
+**El Reino** is a modern social media application designed for seamless interaction, allowing users to connect through real-time messaging, posting, commenting, and more.
 Built with cutting-edge technologies, it delivers a fast and engaging experience for users.

 ## 🚀 Features